 But the challenge does not end here.
 Flooding is the most common and costly natural disaster in the United States.
 It threatens lives, erodes financial security and destroys infrastructure and property.
 Looking ahead, experts anticipate that the likelihood of flooding in areas directly deemed at a high risk will increase by 45 percent by the end of the century.
 And even before then, flooding in those areas is expected to cause damage to as much as $106 billion worth of real estate by 2050.

 To help home buyers make informed decisions, Congress should also increase the transparency of the NFIP and require a single, national standard for disclosing a property’s flood history.
 Time and again, homeowners and renters are unaware of the risk of flooding on their property, often because in some states, sellers and landlords are not required to disclose that risk.
+With this, having intermodal shelter systems in place will greatly benefit you and your family in the event that a major catastrophe happens.
+It’s always better to be prepared.

 Only by reforming NFIP policy can Congress help localities gain a greater understanding of the dynamic and serious nature of flood risk and problem areas.
 New emphasis on areas flooded over and over again, coupled with new levels of transparency, will compel smarter planning and better decision-making about living and building in risky areas.